Toxic relationships suck, don’t they?

-Indeed they only care about you as long as you can do something for them.
+Indeed, they only care about you as long as you can help their sense of grandiosity.

-You cannot develop a relationship based on mutual knowledge and appreciation and you cannot have real emotional bond with a narcissist.
+You cannot develop a relationship based on mutual knowledge and appreciation and you cannot have a deep, or even a normal, but real emotional bond, with a narcissist.

 There are a few different kinds of narcissists and there several good movies that portray them.

 This one is from American Beauty.